Cutaneous Protothecosis Treatment & Management

 Medical Care

-Protothecosis is difficult to eradicate once infection takes hold.
-Given that the infection is rare, no defined pharmacologic protocol is available.
-All reported patients with disseminated disease have been treated with intravenous amphotericin B. Isolated reports describe successful treatment of localized disease with ketoconazole, itraconazole, and fluconazole.
-Sensitivity in vitro has not been shown to be correlated with in vivo efficacy.
-Surgical removal of isolated lesions in combination with antifungal therapy (eg, with azoles) is effective in immunocompetent individuals.
-Also reported is dual use of local thermal application as an adjunct to azole therapy.[9]
+Protothecosis can be difficult to eradicate.
+Reports describe successful treatment of localized disease with ketoconazole, itraconazole, and fluconazole.
+[21] Voriconazole is also effective.
+[22] Surgical removal of isolated lesions in combination with antifungal therapy (eg, with azoles) is effective in immunocompetent individuals.
+Also reported is dual use of local thermal application as an adjunct to azole therapy.
+[23] An increasing number of reports indicate that itraconazole 200 mg/day for 2 months can be helpful in some adults.
+[24]

 Surgical Care